-I find religion to be quite fascinating, despite the fact that I don’t personally believe the fundamentals of any of them.
-This post will be a bit of a meander through thoughts kicking around in my head related to religion.
+I find religion to be quite fascinating, despite the fact that I’m a soft atheist and don’t personally believe the fundamentals of any of them.
+This post will be a bit of a meander through thoughts kicking around in my head related to religion and atheism.

 I’m not a hard atheist who believes there is no deity or deities, full stop.
 In my mind, that’s a hypothesis with no more evidence to support it than the hypothesis that God does exist.
-If theism is the hypothesis that there is a deity (or deities), I’m going with the corresponding null hypothesis that there isn’t proof for a deity’s existence.
+If theism is the hypothesis that there is a deity (or deities), I’m going with the corresponding null hypothesis that there isn’t proof for a deity’s existence; if that’s soft atheism, I guess that’s what I am.

-This post is quite Christianity-centric, but that’s mostly because it’s what I’m most familiar with and most surrounded by; I’m an equal-opportunity non-believer.
-It’s not my intent to criticize anyone’s religions; there are just things I don’t get.
+This post is quite Christianity-centric, but that’s mostly because it’s what I’m most surrounded by; I’m an equal-opportunity non-believer.
+It’s not my intent to criticize anyone’s religion; there are just things I don’t get.
 I think it’s great that people find comfort and a sense of meaning in religion; I’m just not one of those people.

 It’s harder to prove a negative than a positive